Chicago Board of Trade: The Pit

 The pit is a raised octagonal structure where open-outcry trading takes place.
 Operating during regular trading hours (RTH), the CBOT trading floor contains many such pits.

 The steps up on the outside of the octagon and the steps down on the inside give the pit something of the appearance of an amphitheater, and allow hundreds of traders to see and hear each other during trading hours.
 The importance of the pit and pit trading is emphasized by the use of a stylized pit as the logo of the CBOT.
-The Pit is also the title and subject of a classic novel (1903) by Frank Norris.
+The Pit: a story of Chicago is also the title and subject of a 1903 novel by Frank Norris.

 Trades are made in the pits by bidding or offering a price and quantity of contracts, depending on the intention to buy (bid) or sell (offer).
 This is generally done by using a physical representation of a trader's intentions with his hands.
-If a trader wants to buy ten contracts at a price of eight, for example, in the pit he would yell "8 for 10", stating price before quantity, and turn his palm inward toward his face, putting his index finger to his forehead denoting ten; if he were to be buying one, he would place his index finger on his chin.
+If a trader wants to buy ten contracts at a price of eight, for example, in the pit he would yell "8 for 10", stating price before quantity, and turn his palm toward his face, putting his index finger to his forehead denoting ten; if he were to be buying one, he would place his index finger on his chin.
 If the trader wants to sell five contracts at a price of eight, they would yell "5 at 8", stating quantity before price, and show one hand with palm facing outward, showing 5 fingers.
 The combination of hand-signals and vocal representation between the way a trader expresses bids and offers is a protection against misinterpretation by other market participants.
 For historical purposes, an illustrated project to record the hand signal language used in CBOT's trading pits has been compiled and published.

-With the rise of electronic trading the importance of the pit has decreased substantially for many contracts, though the pit remains the best place to get complex option spreads filled.
+With the rise of electronic trading, the importance of the pit has decreased substantially for many contracts, though the pit remains the best place to get complex option spreads filled.
+In 2015, the Chicago Board of Trade officially eliminated the use of open outcry in all agricultural products in favor of electronic trading, a controversial move that angered some long-time traders.